• Deutsch

 High.
 Can be used to build a detailed profile of your activity across multiple websites.

-Routing traffic through a mobile proxy obscures your actual IP address, making it significantly harder for third-party trackers to build a consistent user profile based on these cookies.
+Routing traffic through a mobile proxy obscures your actual IP address, which makes it harder for third-party trackers to build a consistent profile based on these cookies.

 Security Features: Secure, HttpOnly, SameSite, and Prefixes